OysteinBruin/AutoReleaseTool/README.md

 AutoReleaseTool takes care of all of the above steps and uses Squirrel.exe internally.

-When AutoRelease is setup in a CI/CD configuration, all it takes to create a new release for your desktop application and deploy it to users is as simple as:
+With AutoRelease used in a complete CI/CD pipeline configuration, all it takes to create a new release for your desktop application and deploy it to its users is as simple as:
-Push changes to github - the
+Push your changes to a defined github release branch - and github fires a webhook which kicks of the build process in an [appveyor](https://www.appveyor.com/) WM.
+See the complete setup [below](##Clomplete example of a CI/CD setup).

 ## How to use it manually
 The step to create a new release with AutoReleaseTool manually: